maotar/FreeVirtualInstrumentList/README.md

 ## Field Recordings

-- [Soundiron - Teiny Day Ambiences](https://soundiron.com/collections/free/products/rainy-day-ambiences) - You'll find sounds of rain hitting car hoods, downspouts, traffic, thunder storms, and much more.
+- [Soundiron - Teiny Day Ambiences](https://soundiron.com/collections/free/products/rainy-day-ambiences) - You'll find sounds of rain hitting car hoods, downspouts, traffic, thunder storms, and much more
+- [KLANG - Stack of wood - Ableton](https://klang.cologne/klang21_free.php) - Does wood makes sound?
+Just move a handful of cut wood and branches against each other, you notice that each of these pieces of wood has its own different sound
+- [KLANG - Berlin signal tome - Kontakt](https://klang.cologne/klang21_free.php) - How to make music with sounds captured from the Berlin subway and buses?
+Use this KLANG and add character and atmosphere to your track.
+Turn it into a synthesizer-like sound or use the rhythmic ambient sounds

 ## Sounddesign

 - [8Dio - Free You - Kontakt](https://8dio.com/instrument/free-you-cloud-collaborationfor-kontakt-vst-au-aax-samples/) - Contains Textural Sounds by over 200 Sound Designers
 - [8Dio - Free Radicals - Kontakt](https://8dio.com/instrument/free-radicals/) - Hybrid Distorted Sound Design
+- [KLANG - Drown - Kontakt/Ableton](https://klang.cologne/klang21_free.php) - Drowning in the endless possibilities of manipulating sounds, we finally found something that actually feels like drowning but is somehow still transporting a shiny beauty

 ## Misc